YehLi/xmodaler/docs/tutorials/using_builtin_datasets.md

 # Use Builtin Datasets

 A dataset can be used by wrapping it into a torch Dataset.
 This document explains how to setup the builtin datasets so they can be used by X-modaler.
+The annotations for builtin datasets can be downloaded [here](https://drive.google.com/drive/folders/1vx9n7tAIt8su0y_3tsPJGvMPBMm8JLCZ).

 X-modaler has builtin support for a few datasets (e.g., MSCOCO or MSVD).
 The corresponding dataset wrappers are provided in `xmodaler/datasets`:
 ```